hermitpuns/hermitpuns/README.md

-# hermitpuns
+# HermitPuns
-The HermitPuns pack.
+The HermitPuns resourcepack.
+List of things in LIST.md.